hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 The `body` block supports the following arguments:

 * `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
 Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
 See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

+### Cookies

+Inspect the cookies in the web request.

+The `cookies` block supports the following arguments:

+* `match_pattern` - (Required) The filter to use to identify the subset of cookies to inspect in a web request.
+The `match_pattern` block supports only one of the following arguments:
+    * `all` - An empty configuration block that is used for inspecting all cookies.
+    * `included_cookies` - An array of strings that will be used for inspecting cookies that have a key that matches one of the provided values.
+    * `excluded_cookies` - An array of strings that will be used for inspecting cookies that do not have a key that matches one of the provided values.
+* `match_scope` - (Required) The parts of the cookies to inspect with the rule inspection criteria.
+If you specify `All`, AWS WAF inspects both keys and values.
+Valid values include the following: `ALL`, `Key`, `Value`.
+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

+### Headers

+Inspect the request headers.

+The `headers` block supports the following arguments:

+* `match_pattern` - (Required) The filter to use to identify the subset of headers to inspect in a web request.
+The `match_pattern` block supports only one of the following arguments:
+    * `all` - An empty configuration block that is used for inspecting all headers.
+    * `included_headers` - An array of strings that will be used for inspecting headers that have a key that matches one of the provided values.
+    * `excluded_headers` - An array of strings that will be used for inspecting headers that do not have a key that matches one of the provided values.
+* `match_scope` - (Required) The parts of the headers to inspect with the rule inspection criteria.
+If you specify `All`, AWS WAF inspects both keys and values.
+Valid values include the following: `ALL`, `Key`, `Value`.
+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

+### Json Body

+Inspect the request body as JSON, which immediately follows the request headers.

+The `json_body` block supports the following arguments:

+* `invalid_fallback_behavior` - (Optional) What AWS WAF should do if it fails to completely parse the JSON body.
+Valid values include the following: `EVALUATE_AS_STRING`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/APIReference/API_JsonBody.html) for more information.
+* `match_pattern` - (Required) The patterns to look for in the JSON body.
+AWS WAF inspects the results of these pattern matches against the rule inspection criteria.
+The `match_pattern` block supports only one of the following arguments:
+    * `all` - An empty configuration block that is used for inspecting all of the elements.
+    * `included_paths` - An array of strings that will be used for inspecting the specified paths.
+Provide the include paths using JSON Pointer syntax.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/APIReference/API_JsonMatchPattern.html) for more information.
+* `match_scope` - (Required) The parts of the headers to inspect with the rule inspection criteria.
+If you specify `All`, AWS WAF inspects both keys and values.
+Valid values include the following: `ALL`, `Key`, `Value`.
+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
+See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

 ### Single Header